novandroromanda/novandroromanda/README.md

 Welcome to my GitHub profile!

-🌱 I'm currently fresh graduate and still alive alhamdulllah🙂 ⚡ Passionate about **web development, software architecture, and system design**
+🌱 **I'm currently a fresh graduate and still alive alhamdulillah**🙂 ⚡ Passionate about **web development, software architecture, and system design**
 📚 I enjoy learning about **design and coding**